 General Chemistry Diagnostic Exam

 If you are planning to take Introductory General Chemistry I (Chem 105) or General Chemistry (Chem 111A), you are required to take the diagnostic exam.
-The two-hour timed exam is available online.
-You will need your six-digit student ID number to access this website, but no password is required.
-The webpage also includes a series of tutorials for review, as well as practice problems and quizzes.
-It is recommended that you review these materials before taking the online exam.
+The two-hour timed exam can be accessed from the Chemistry Department website.
+You will need your WUSTL Key to access this exam.

 Questions about Chemistry should be directed to Dr. Jia Luo.

-If you wish to participate in department ensembles, you must schedule an audition.
-Ensembles include orchestra, wind ensemble, choirs, and more.
-Visit the Music Department website for more information about ensembles, audition requirements, and to sign up for an audition.
+If you wish to participate in department ensembles or private lessons, you must schedule a placement audition.
+Ensembles include orchestra, wind ensemble, Jazz band, choirs, and more.
+Visit the Music Department website for more information about ensembles, audition requirements, and to sign up for a placement meeting.

 Questions about Music Auditions should be directed to Jamie Perkins, 314.935.3913.

 If you need to take the Writing Placement Exam, you will be notified via email in late May with instructions about the online exam.
-Your academic adviser will have access to your placement one to two weeks after you complete the exam.
+The College Writing Program will notify you and your academic adviser of your placement via email one to two weeks after you complete the exam.
 It is important you complete this before attending Summer Start, or before you speak with your academic adviser if you are not attending one of those programs.
 If you are not required to take the exam, your adviser will know your placement by late May.

-Semester placement is determined by the College Writing Program and is based on a variety of factors, participation in varsity athletics, first-year programs through the College of Arts & Sciences, etc. Students in some special programs such as Mind-Brain or Law & Society take College Writing 1 in the fall semester, while others such as Text & Tradition take it in the spring.
+Semester placement is determined by the College Writing Program and is based on a variety of factors, including participation in varsity athletics, first-year programs through the College of Arts & Sciences, etc. Students in some special programs such as Mind-Brain or Ampersand Ireland take College Writing in the fall semester, while others such as Text & Traditions take it in the spring.